Ramesh Jung Rayamajhi

 Ramesh Jung Rayamajhi (रमेश जंग रायमाझी) is a Nepalese politician belonging to Nepali Congress.
-He is also member of Rastriya Sabha and is serving as leader of parliamentary party in the house.
+He was a member of Rastriya Sabha and served as leader of parliamentary party in the house.
 He is the Vice-president of Nepali Congress, Koshi Pradesh Committee.
 He belongs to Sundarharaicha Municipality ward no 3, Gacchiya.
 He is also candidate for Constitutional Member in Morang area-8 held on 2068.